-When carrying out business activities in Norway, it is necessary to comply with certain minimum requirements.
+When carrying out business activities in Norway, it is necessary to fulfil certain minimum requirements.
 This is to ensure compliance with the Norwegian law.
+The first question that foreign enterprises must consider, is whether their business is performed to Norway, or in fact in Norway.
+Only the latter trigger registration and reporting responsibilities.
 All entities must register with the Central Coordinating Register for Legal Entities in order to obtain a Norwegian organization number.
 If the activities are VAT liable, the entity must also register with the VAT Register.

 VAT is payable on all sales of goods and services, except those that have been specifically exempted.
 Foreign businesses that start up business activities, liable to VAT in Norway, must calculate and pay VAT in the same way as Norwegian businesses.

 Enterprises selling goods or services exceeding NOK 50,000 over a twelve-month period, are obliged to register for VAT in Norway and add VAT onto the invoices.
 On the other hand, a VAT registered entity is entitled to a refund of the input VAT on its own purchases of goods and services used in the business.
 The VAT is reported on VAT returns.
 These VAT returns are normally filed bi-monthly.

 The VAT rates in Norway are set once a year.
 For 2020, the rates are as follows:

 Foreign businesses selling goods and services in Norway without having a place of business or a place of residence in Norway must, as a main rule, be registered through a VAT representative.